Manoj123-github/Docker/README.md

 sudo systemctl start/stop/status docker

 # Docker Client
-he docker client, the docker users can interact with the docker.
+The docker client, the docker users can interact with the docker.
 The docker command uses the Docker API.
 The Docker client can communicate with multiple daemons.
 When a docker client runs any docker command on the docker terminal then the terminal sends instructions to the daemon.
 The Docker daemon gets those instructions from the docker client withinside the shape of the command and REST API’s request.

 # Docker registries
 All the docker images are stored in the docker registry.
 There is a public registry which is known as a docker hub that can be used by anyone.
 We can run our private registry also.
 With the help of docker run or docker pull commands, we can pull the required images from our configured registry.